thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 For that reason, when the account is first created, the account credentials will be shared with:

-- The current project chair (Alyssa)
+- The current project chair
-- The vice-chair (we need to create this position and nominate someone to it)
-- The templates coordinator (we need to create this position and nominate someone to it; a future RFC that I'm submitting will make a recommendation for this role and it will likely be Aidan Doherty)
+- The vice-chair or another trusted member of the project steering committee

 Other individuals may possibly request access to the Google account for these reasons: